Switching to a remote working arrangement will change collaboration as you know it in your firm.

 Teach your team members how to take good client notes so they waste time writing more than they should.
 That way, any of your team members that access them from wherever they are can understand where things stand with the client.

-Some project management software allows teams to enter notes directly on a project or client profile during a meeting with clients for their colleagues to see and implement.
+Some accounting project management software allows teams to enter notes directly on a project or client profile during a meeting with clients for their colleagues to see and implement.

 How your team members pass tasks to another in projects that require multiple team members to complete can determine the quality of work they do on that project.

 Being assigned to tasks in multiple projects simultaneously can be tiring.
 Most accountants prefer their work dashboards to show only the tasks they need to work on so they can maintain focus.
 This helps to declutter their screens.